ThKrypt/QualCoder/3-Coding-Text,-Images,-Audio-Video.md

 ![annotation](https://qualcoder.files.wordpress.com/2019/01/annotation.png?w=429&h=240)

+**Autocode**

 You can also automatically code text segments using the Auto Code button.
 Enter the text you want to autocode.
 A dialog asks for one or more files to autocode.
 All matching text will be assigned the selected code.
 Multiple sections of text can be assigned by autocode using the pipe ‘|’ symbol.
 For example, politics|politicians can be assigned to the same code at the same time.

+You can right-click on the Auto code button to have additional autocode options.
+These options allow you to code an entire sentence based on the text you enter into the text box, only in the Current text file, or in All text files.
+You must also define the end of a sentence, there is a default setting with a period and space.
+(From version 2.2 up)

 ## Convenience methods for loading text files